broadinstitute/gatk/README.md

 * Gradle keeps a cache of dependencies used to build GATK.
 By default this goes in `~/.gradle`.
 If there is insufficient free space in your home directory, you can change the location of the cache by setting the `GRADLE_USER_HOME` environment variable.

+* The version number is automatically derived from the git history using `git describe`, you can override it by setting the `versionOverride` property.
+  ( `./gradlew -DversionOverride=my_weird_version printVersion` )

 ## <a name="running">Running GATK4</a>

 * The standard way to run GATK4 tools is via the **`gatk`** wrapper script located in the root directory of a clone of this repository.